 - Your finger should never be inside of the trigger guard until you are on target and ready to shoot.
-Always get your finger out of the trigger guard before moving between positions.
+Always get your finger out of the trigger guard before moving between positions or when reloading.

 - Always be aware of your muzzle’s direction and keep it safely downrange.
 Muzzle Safe Points are the limits that a shooter’s muzzle can travel without being unsafe.
 Be sure to know where these limits are and always keep within them.
 Certain IDPA courses of fire may test your skills of keeping the muzzle in a safe direction.
 Be mindful of your muzzle and trigger and you will always shoot safely.

 - IDPA has a 180 degree rule as part of the sport.
 Do not allow the muzzle of your firearm to break this plain.
 This includes up and down as well as right to left.

 II.
 Range Commands